Zendro-dev/Sandbox/README.md

 <h1 align=center>Async Connections</h1>

-An experiment repository to test the performance and behaviour of `pg-native`, `pg-promise`, and `sqlite` packages while queries multiple databases asynchronously.
+An experimental repository to test the performance and behaviour of `pg-native`, `pg-promise`, and `sqlite` packages when querying multiple databases asynchronously.

 ## Usage

 ### Setup

-This repository is configured to use `yarn workspaces`.
+This repository is configured to used `yarn workspaces`.
 Make sure to run `yarn install` after cloning it.

 To generate the data use to populate the databases, run the following command.